Synod

 Sometimes the phrase "general synod" or "general council" refers to an ecumenical council.
-The word synod also refers to the standing council of high-ranking bishops governing some of the autocephalous Eastern Orthodox churches.
+The word synod also refers to the standing council of high-ranking bishops governing some of the autocephalous Eastern Orthodox and Oriental Orthodox churches.
 Similarly, the day-to-day governance of patriarchal and major archiepiscopal Eastern Catholic Churches is entrusted to a permanent synod.

 Usages in different Communions

 Eastern Orthodox and Oriental Orthodox

 In Eastern Orthodox and Oriental Orthodox churches, synods of bishops are meetings of bishops within each autonomous Church and are the primary vehicle for the election of bishops and the establishment of inter-diocesan ecclesiastical laws.